 Stories posted here are original copyrighted works.
 Copyrights remain with the authors.
 Reprints are notated with the proper bibliographic data provided by the author.
 Apocrypha and Abstractions makes no copyright claims to any of the work presented on the site.
 The authors, as indicated, remain the copyright holders except in the case of permissible reprints.

-Apocrypha and Abstractions is a Digital Only Literary Journal.
+Apocrypha and Abstractions is a not-for-profit Digital Only Literary Journal.
 We are not a paying publication.